 If your glasses have an oily buildup around the ears or nose that doesn’t go away after your own attempts to clean them, or if you’re noticing repeated breakouts on your nose or around your ears where your glasses touch your face, a professional cleaning might be the answer.

 It’s also worth asking for a cleaning every time you get your eyeglasses adjusted or go for your annual eye exam.
-If you need help finding an eye doctor in your area, the National Eye Institute has resources to help you get started.
+If you need help finding an eye doctor in your area, the

 Throwing your glasses into a travel bag or onto your nightstand without any protection is a recipe for scratching and smudging.
 Storing your eyeglasses safely is just as important as cleaning them correctly if you want to make them last.